 Proteomic identification of cleavage sites (PICS) allows us to quickly obtain comprehensive information on the sequence specificity of any active recombinant protease of interest.

-We are participating in degradomics method development and are always looking for interesting new applications to solve biological problems.
+We are developing degradomics methods and are always interested in new applications to solve biological problems.